dkoes/conformer_analysis/README.md

  echo ./minimize_sdf.py --sdf $f done
 ```
 RMSDs to the reference conformation (if available) and all cross RMSDS (the RMSD between every pose in the file with every other pose - this is used for filtering) are also calculated with obrms and put into `.txt` and `.npy` files.
+Note that a few cod conformers take a huge amount of time to calculate RMSDs for because of their symmetries.